Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/senior-cat-scratching-solutions-for-arthritic-paws.md

 Wall-mounted scratchers can be positioned at the perfect height for your senior cat.
 By mounting them lower than traditional posts, you can create accessible scratching surfaces that don't require jumping or reaching.
 For rental situations, look for wall-mounted scratchers that use removable adhesive strips rather than permanent mounting.
 This allows you to customize the height without damaging walls.
 ### Multi-level solutions
 Some scratching posts offer multiple levels at different heights.
-These are excellent for senior cats because they provide options—your cat can choose the height that's most comfortable on any given day.
+These are excellent for senior cats because they provide optionsyour cat can choose the height that's most comfortable on any given day.
 Look for posts with:
 - Low levels close to the ground
 - Medium levels for moderate stretching